StemhubSmarthome/codesmine-docs-en/docs/smartHomeIoT/case06.md

 Apart from using a physical button, are there better ways of controlling the open and close of the door?

 1. Can it make a doorbell to produce sound when the door is opening?
-2. Other than the door, can the switch apply to other usage? (e.g control LED)
+2. Other than the door, can the switch apply to other usage? (e.g Turn on/off LED)
 3. Can you add a rule, if input is incorrect more than 3 times, show the alert message and lock the door for 5 minutes?